How DMARC Protects Your Domain from Scams and Phishing

 - Choose the DMARC record type: DMARC records are usually set as TXT records, so select this option.

-- Enter your DMARC record data: This will include policy definitions (e.g., p=none, p=quarantine, or p=reject) and other parameters to guide email servers on handling unauthenticated emails.
+- Enter your DMARC record data: This includes policy definitions (e.g., p=none, p=quarantine, or p=reject) and other parameters that guide email servers on handling unauthenticated emails.

-- Save and validate the DMARC record: Once entered, save the record and use an online DMARC lookup tool to ensure it’s working correctly.
+- Save and validate the DMARC record: Once entered, save the record and use an online DMARC lookup tool to ensure it is working correctly.

 These four steps ensure your domain is protected, giving you more control over how your email is used and viewed by others.